madelinefebinger/handimations/README.md

 ### Prerequisites

 Ensure that JavaScript is enabled in a Firefox, Internet Explorer, Opera, or Safari browser.
-Note that the gif making library used in this application is not compatible with Google Chrome.
+Note that the gif making library used in this application is not compatible with Google Chrome, as we were unable to find a GIF exporting library that is compatible.
 Clone or download this GitHub repository to access the files.

 ## Deployment